-Talking about the possibility of someone having dementia and be very worrying.
-But knowing what's wrong can help everyone plan ahead and access help, support, services and - if appropriate - medication.
+Talking about the possibility of someone having dementia can be very worrying.
+But knowing what's wrong can help everyone plan ahead and make it easier to access help, support, services and medication, if appropriate.

-If you're worried that someone might have symptoms of dementia, the first step is for them to visit their doctor.
-You could go with them to offer support or to help them explain their symptoms.
-If they don't want to go, you can write to their doctor.
-The doctor can't talk to you without the person's consent, but they could decide to look into your concerns at the person's next regular check-up or invite them for a general health check.
+If you're worried that someone is showing symptoms of dementia, the first step is for them to visit their GP.
+If they agree, you could go with them to offer support or to help them explain their symptoms.
+If they don't want to go, you can write to their GP.
+The GP can't talk to you without the person's consent - but they could decide to look into your concerns at the person's next check-up or invite them for a general health check.

-At the appointment, the doctor will:
+At the appointment, the GP will:

-- do a few quick tests for memory and thinking - look at the person's medical history and medicines they may want to conduct tests, such as blood tests, to identify or rule out other conditions - ask about any symptoms and when they started it helps if you can give specific examples of how the symptoms affect everyday life.
+- do a few quick tests for memory and thinking - look at the person's medical history and medicines they may want to conduct tests, such as blood tests, to identify or rule out other conditions that may cause similar symptoms - ask about their symptoms and when they started it helps if you can give specific examples of how the symptoms affect everyday life.

-The doctor is then likely to:
+The GP is then likely to: